HistoryAtState/hsg-project/README.md

 ## Troubleshooting

-- In the case of authentication errors, check `build.properties` to ensure that `local.instance.uri`, `local.instance.user`, and `local.instance.password` are correct for your eXist instance.
+- In the case of authentication errors, check `build/build.properties` to ensure that `local.instance.uri`, `local.instance.user`, and `local.instance.password` are correct for your eXist instance.
-- In the case of errors that git cannot be found, edit `build.properties` to set the correct path to the executable.
+- In the case of errors that git cannot be found, edit `build/build.properties` to set the correct path to the executable.

 ## Other External Tools entries for oXygen users